majianjia/QingStation/README.md

 USB port and UART require the PC to have a terminal or some tools that can talk through a serial port.
 AT CMD is ok to use but setting are not easily done by a human.

-For the UART1, I plan to make it dedicated to AT server or client.
+For the LPUART, I plan to make it dedicated to AT server or client.
 When it is used as AT server, the QingStation can be configured by Arduino or other user boards and provide data for them.
 When it is used as AT Client, it can control other devices to send data directly to server, such as BLE modules, LoRA, or GPRS/4G.
 RT-Thread already support common AT hardware, including SIM800C.